Counseling (COUN)

 Projective theory and its relationship to psychoanalysis, dynamic theory, and learning theory.
 Techniques including problems of clinical practicality, prediction of behavior, and personality assessment.
 Practical experiences available in laboratory courses.
 PREREQ: Admission to the Master of Counseling Program or permission of instructor.

-COUN 6614 Human Growth and Development: 1 semester hour.
+COUN 6614 Lifespan Development: 2 semester hours.

 Students will explore issues, stages, and systems of human development across the lifespan in the context of individuals, couples, families, and communities.
 The course includes an overview of developmental theories, norms, and applied practices in the context of social and cultural identities and factors.
 Course to be taken concurrently with COUN 6694 Psychodiagnosis & Psychotropic Drugs.
 PREREQ: Admission to the Master of Counseling program.